Bibliography of the Russo-Japanese War

+About

 Inclusion criteria

 Works included are referenced in the notes or bibliographies of scholarly secondary sources or journals.
 Included works should either be published by an academic or widely distributed publisher, be authored by a notable subject matter expert as shown by scholarly reviews and have significant scholarly journal reviews about the work.
 To keep the bibliography length manageable, only items that clearly meet the criteria should be included.